choma-imis/web_app/documentations/code_documents/11 - Urban Management DSS.md

         -   It hides the add road form.

         -   Displays a warning message using Swal indicating that there is nothing to save.

+##### Import From WMS

+-   This tool is used for importing layer from WMS URL and displaying the selected layer on map.

+-   Path: views/maps/index.blade.php

+    \< -- CODE START -- \>

+    \<a href="\#" id="wms_layer" class="btn btn-default map-control" data-toggle="tooltip"data-placement="bottom" title="Import from WMS"\>\<i class="as fa-layer-group"\>\</i\>\</a\> \< -- CODE END -- \>

+-   Here, id value (wms_layer) trigger the jQuery as

+\< -- CODE START -- \>

+\$('\#wms_layer').click(function (e) {

+e.preventDefault();

+disableAllControls();

+\$('.map-control').removeClass('map-control-active');

+currentControl = '';

+\$("#wmsModal").modal('show'); }); \< -- CODE END -- \>

+-   Initial steps are explained below in Initialize having id value (wms_layer).

+-   The variable "currentControl" is set to an empty string.

+-  Opens the WMS modal where the user can configure and add WMS layers.

+- Show the 'wmsModal' which allows the user to enter a WMS URL.

+- After submitting the input, it retrieves all available layers from the URL.

+- When the retrieve WMS layers button is clicked, a loading effect is displayed.

+- The code takes the WMS URL entered by the user and sends a request to get its GetCapabilities XML.

+- After getting the response, it closes the input modal.

+- The capabilities XML is parsed and names of all available layers are obtained.

+- These layer names are stored in an array and displayed in a dropdown inside another modal.

+- The WMS and related WFS base URLs are created by modifying the user-entered URL.

+- If the user selects a layer from the dropdown, the selected layer name and WMS URL are retrieved.

+- The code extracts the workspace name from the WMS URL.

+- Request is made to the WFS endpoint to get the municipality boundary polygon (city polygon layer).

+- City boundary geometry is parsed and stored.

+- Request is made to the WFS service to import features of the target layer.

+- All features of the targeted layer are queried for whether any of them spatially overlap the city boundary or not.

+- In case of no overlap, an error alert is displayed.

+- If an intersection is correct, a new WMS layer is constructed and overlaid on the map, showing the chosen data.

 ##### Remove Markers